The Quick Summary

 Unlike most people in this industry, I don’t make my living by flipping domains or developing mini-sites (although I once flipped a $60 domain name for $7,500 and a case of Banana Boat sunscreen).
 I love figuring things out and am a lifelong learner.
 As a result, I love helping other people understand topics inside and out.

 DomainSherpa is the place I share everything I’ve learned in order to help other people discover, buy, manage, monetize and sell domain names.
 If I don’t have an answer to your question, I’ll find an expert – a “sherpa” – who does: that’s the DomainSherpa mission.

 It’s my personal mantra, and it’s our journey at DomainSherpa – to provide more useful resources every day.
 But I can’t do it alone.
 I need your input on what you like, what you would like to see changed, and what topics you don’t fully understand so we can create the resources that make you more successful.
 Please let us know.

 For professional/event biographies, please use the following:

-Michael received his engineering degrees from UC Santa Barbara and UC Berkeley, business education in corporate America at GE and Citigroup, leadership training at Crotonville (GE’s John F. Welch Leadership Center), and ability to solve problems through GE’s prestigious Edison Engineering Program, years of Six Sigma training, and lots of practice.
+Michael received his engineering degrees from UC Santa Barbara and UC Berkeley, business education in corporate America at GE and Citigroup, leadership training at Crotonville (GE’s John F. Welch Leadership Center), and ability to solve problems through GE’s prestigious Edison Engineering Program and years of Six Sigma practice.

 Photo available for press usage – see high resolution version here